alexaggs/InterviewAssignment/README.md

   and you would just have to enter a blank line to extract the necessary data.

+  You can keep entering test data as you please, but when you are finished, you must type "Done".
+This will terminate the process and the program will stop running.

   # Built With

   Maven - Dependency Management